Boris-Divjak/Boris-Divjak/README.md

 - 👋 Hi, I’m @Boris-Divjak
-- 👀 I’m interested in developing new products, building
+- 👀 I’m interested in developing new products, building stuff with a team, or just having a good time
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ You can ask me anything about Scrum, Agile or boardgames.
-- 📫 How to reach me ...
+- 📫 Reach me at borisdivjak01@gmail.com

 <!---
 Boris-Divjak/Boris-Divjak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.